-- Call toll free 1-800-652-VOTE (8683) within the United States, Canada & Puerto Rico any time on a touch tone telephone. - There is NO CHARGE to you for the call.
-Follow the instructions provided by the recorded message.
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada any time on a touch tone telephone.
+There is NO CHARGE to you for the call. - Follow the instructions provided by the recorded message.

 Using a black ink pen, mark your votes with an X as shown in this example.
-Please do not write outside the designated areas. [x]
+Please do not write outside the designated areas.
+[X]